soorajprakash/Custom_MetaSoundNodes_SRJ/docs/Metasound_Patches/README.md

+# Metasound Patches

-This folder contains examples using the custom nodes found in Branches, and some equivalent patches built with Metasound objects.
+This folder contains examples using the custom nodes found in Branches, alongside some of the nodes recreated as Metasound patches.

 - [ShiftRegister](./ShiftRegister.uasset)